eoxhub-workspaces/documentation/tutorials/geojson_tutorial.md

-# Intergrating GeoJSON dataset using Data Editor
+# Integrating GeoJSON dataset using Data Editor

 ## Integrating a dataset from small GeoJSON file into the eodashboard.org service